enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-system-directory.md

 ## /usr

-- abbeviations of unix system resources
+- Abbeviations of unix system resources
-- Stores user's programs and data
+- Stores programs and data for all users

-- like `Program Files` in windows
+> Like `Program Files` in windows

 /usr/local